 Students who continue to A2 learn about how health and social care and early years services are tailored to meet the needs of specific service-user groups.
-They also have the opportunity to further their understanding of physiology, psychology and nutrition and can develop research skills in topics relevant to health and social care, including health promotion.
+They also have the opportunity to further their understanding of physiology, family structures and can develop research skills in topics relevant to health and social care.